rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 <div class="bordered4">
 <p><u>Infrastructure Fellowship</p></u>
 <p>The Infrastructure Fellow will be responsible for developing a comprehensive understanding of the underlying infrastructure supporting the Rust language.
 Specific tasks include updating the infrastructure monitoring setup and optimizing the CI (Continuous Integration) process for rust-lang to enhance its efficiency.
-By actively working on these aspects, the Infrastructure Fellow will play a vital role in ensuring a robust infrastructure and streamlined development workflow for the Rust language.</p><p>The Infrastructure Fellow will receive mentorship from <a href="https://github.com/jdno">Jan David Nose</a>, Infrastructure Engineer at the Rust Foundation.</p></div>
+By actively working on these aspects, the Infrastructure Fellow will play a vital role in ensuring a robust infrastructure and streamlined development workflow for the Rust language.</p><p>Paired Mentor: <a href="https://github.com/jdno">Jan David Nose</a>, Rust Foundation Infrastructure Engineer.</p></div>

 </div>

 <center><style>
   .bordered5 {
     margin: 10px;
-    width: 600px;
+    width: 100%;
     max-width: 100%;
     text-align: left;
     color: #000000;
-    height: 180px;
+    height: 230px;
     padding: 10px;
     border: 1px solid lightorange;
     border-radius: 6px;